magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 Out of the box, Page Builder provides a variety of interactive CSS styling options for your content types.
 For example, Page Builder's `Heading` content type provides options for setting heading types (`h1` through `h6`), text alignments, border properties, margins, and paddings.
 It also lets users apply one or more static CSS classes by entering them into a text input field.

 But what if you want to give users even more styling options?
 For example, maybe you want to add Heading color options.
 Or Heading text-style options.
-This topic will show you how to use the `<attribute>`, `<style>`, and `<css>` configuration options to style the elements in your content types.
+This topic shows you how to use the `attribute`, `style`, and `css` configuration options to style the elements in your content types.

 ## Understanding the big picture